 Like all black peppers "pipper nigrum", Nosy Be pepper has medicinal properties.
 It acts among others on :

-Are you expecting any relatives anytime soon?
+Are you receiving relatives very soon?

 Surprise them by declining the Black Pepper of Madagascar - Nosy Be, throughout your menu.

-Then continue with a Quasi d'Agneau de Pauillac Lamb with Black Pepper and Savory, cooked on the spit and accompanied by its Candied Vegetables, as proposed by Alain Ducasse.
+Then continue with a Quasi d'Agneau de Pauillac with Black Pepper and Savory, cooked on the spit and accompanied by its Candied Vegetables, as proposed by Alain Ducasse.

 Finally, captivate your friends' palates with a Moelleux au Chocolat and its hint of Black Pepper.

-A festive entry!
+A festive entrance!
 Choose a quality semi-cooked foie gras and leave it out in the open air for 15 minutes.
 Season it with a little Nosy Be pepper and coarse salt.
 Serve with a homemade mango chutney and walnut bread.
 Accompany with a glass of sweet white wine.

 Tip: Preferably choose a small dish to keep the bananas tightly packed.